Feb 18, 2010

 Since its inception in 1963, the Library at Massey College has developed special collections in the History of the Book as well as supporting a working nineteenth-century hand printing shop.

-p.s.
-Here is a list of some of the 'essential' books mentioned by Marie:
+Here are a few of the 'essential' titles mentioned by Marie:

 Bury, Richard de (1287-1345) Bishop of Durham, wrote “Philibiblon” which survives in many manuscript copies as well as printed editions.

 “Dialogue” on Calligraphy and Printing in the sixteenth century, attributed to Christopher Plantin; this contains one of the earliest descriptions of typefounding.
 There was a facsimile done, with an English translation by Ray Nash published in 1964 under the title: Calligraphy & Printing in the sixteenthe century.
 Dialogue attributed to Christopher Plantin.

 Moxon, Joseph (1627-91), hydrographer, instrument maker, author and printer.
 He began publishing his “Mechanick Exercises” in monthly parts in 1677; the second volume, issued in 1683-84, was devoted to printing and type-founding.
 It is the first comprehensive manual on the subject in any language.